-The deployment stage is the final and the most important stage of the software development process.
+The deployment stage is the final and most important stage of the software development process.
 It implies putting your digital project into production.

 The most important task here is to make sure that the code, data, and all components are deployed the right way.
 Also, it is important to check whether the solution delivered meets all specific requirements.